 Our long-standing partnership with United Way has given us the ability to make a difference in the communities we live and operate in.
 By collaborating on various projects like fundraising and awareness campaigns on early childhood education and veterans' programs, we have engaged employees and improved our local communities.

 Seafarers' House's mission is to offer refuge, resources, renewal and respect to the maritime community through multi-faith service.
-Thousands of RCL’s crew members are welcomed at their facilities around the world during their time at sea.
-RCL has supported Seafarers House through annual G.I.V.E.
+Thousands of RCG’s crew members are welcomed at their facilities around the world during their time at sea.
+RCG has supported Seafarers House through annual G.I.V.E.
 Days and most recently with a $500,000 donation to its new Place of Welcome.